 An Torr/Signal Rock walk

-The An Torr hike, also known as Signal Rock, is one of the easy Glen coe walks you can do.
+Considered as the best walk in Glencoe by many, The An Torr hike, also known as Signal Rock, is one of the easy Glen Coe walks you can do.
 There’s some slight elevation gain but the trail is easy to follow and you get incredible views of the Glencoe Valley, the peaks of Aonach Eagach and the Three Sisters!
 And for history buffs, legend has it that this is where the signal to begin the Glencoe Massacre was given, making it one of the top Glencoe attractions!

 Glencoe Lochan, loop trail